-Some hormonal imbalances have prominent signs, like changes in facial hair and obesity.
+Some hormonal imbalances have prominent signs, like changes in facial hair, acne and obesity.
 Pregnancy, menopause, and increased stress at work or home can also trigger hormonal imbalance.
 However, we recommend you see a doctor to determine if your hair loss is due to hormonal imbalance.

 How long does it take for hair to grow back after hormonal hair loss?

 Hair restoration may take a while and require many lifestyle changes and hair care habits.
 It takes 6 months to about a year (or more) to grow your hair back from hormonal hair loss.
 Don’t lose heart because you can reduce hair loss and regrow your hair if you take proper care of your diet and lifestyle.
 Also, consult a doctor to seek the best treatment.
 Dermatologists and trichologists can also help with all hair and scalp issues.

 What is the best hair loss treatment for hormonal hair loss?